- Difficulty: Easy

 Preserving the almond crunch requires a few extra steps.

-First: wrap it in oiled paper, similar to baking paper, and place it in a tin box or jar with lid when it is cold.
+First: wrap it in oiled paper, similar to baking paper, and place it in a tin box or jar with a lid when it is cold.

 Second: Place the container in a cool, dry place!
 The caramelized sugar tends to melt in the heat.
 It can be stored for quite a long time, even a few months, or at least until the temperature gets too hot and the sugar tends to melt.